 Have you ever heard of black bean spaghetti?
 I first discovered black bean pasta at Costco a year ago.
 Organic and gluten free, they contain 25 g of protein and 12 g of fiber per serving.
-Another lighter alternative to pasta besides zucchini noodles.
+Another lighter alternative to pasta besides zucchini noodles with chicken.
 The taste is very good, the texture is light and cooking time is 7 minutes.
 The texture and taste is of course different from wheat pasta but very satisfying.
 Nothing weird like those tofu shirataki noodles.

 So, I thought I would make this 10 minute black bean pasta recipe with shrimp for dinner.
 Holy smokes, was it ever delicious!!!
 And simple, so simple!
 All my boys were moaning while chewing and it was super quiet for a bit.